Motorists in Kenya will in the next month pay more for petrol but less for diesel.

 In general, the prices of this precious commodity remain marginally lower compared to the rates earlier in the year, with the drop attributed to the fall of the global oil prices and lesser market demand brought about by the coronavirus pandemic.

-- TOP TELEGRAM GROUPS IN KENYA
+- TELEGRAM GROUPS ON STOCK MARKET

 The rates released by the Energy and Petroleum Regulatory Authority (EPRA) on Sunday, indicate a litre of fuel will cost Sh5.77 more, while a similar amount of diesel has fallen by Sh3.80.